James Lord Pierpont: Early life

+Career

 On March 27, 1852, Pierpont published his composition "The Returned Californian", based on his experiences in San Francisco, published in Boston by E. H. Wade of 197 Washington Street.
 "The Returned Californian" was originally sung by S. C. Howard, of Ordway's Aeolians, and was written expressly for Ordway's Aeolians "by James Pierpont Esq." and was arranged by John Pond Ordway (1824–1880).
-The song narrates a version of Pierpont's experiences during the California Gold Rush and the failure of his San Francisco business: "Oh!
-I'm going far away from my Creditors just now, I ain't the tin to pay 'em and they're kicking up a row."
+The song narrates a version of Pierpont's experiences during the California Gold Rush and the failure of his San Francisco business.
 The U.S. Library of Congress possesses a copy of the original sheet music for the song.
 The lyrics to "The Returned Californian" are as follows: